Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas: Beam-plasma-like instabilities and saturation

 with subscript $j=(b,e)$ for (beam, background plasma) quantities, $\delta n_j$ is the density perturbation, $k_{pj}\equiv\omega_{pj}/c$, and $(\omega_{pb},\gamma_b)$ are the beam (plasma frequency, Lorentz factor).
 We Fourier analyze with $\delta n_j\propto\exp[i(k_{\xi}\xi-k_s s)]$.
 Recall that $s$ and $\xi$ are akin to time and space, so instability entails $\mathrm{Im}[k_s]>0$ for real $k_{\xi}$.
 The unstable modes satisfy

-A large growth rate occurs for $k_\xi=k_{pe}=1/\delta_{sk}$, which is strongly seeded by the wakes of individual beam electrons.
+A large growth rate occurs for $k_\xi=k_{pe}=1/\delta_{sk}$, which is strongly seeded by the wakes of individual beam electrons, as we observe in Fig. \ref{qeb-fields-mono}.

-The enhanced stopping experienced by a bunch in the beam ultimately causes it to propagate slower than the rest of the beam and phase-slip into a defocusing part of the wake, where it then breaks apart.
+After an electron bunch forms, the front of the bunch begins to break apart first.
+This disintegration occurs because the focusing field in the middle of the beam shifts back, which occurs as bunches form further forward in the beam, leading to a defocusing part of the field overlapping with the front of the bunch.
 This process saturates the instabilities.
 While saturation occurs at different $s$ values for different parts of the beam, its effect is obvious in the drop in stopping power after the peaks in Fig.\ \ref{dEdx-plots}.
 The effect of this saturation process in beams large enough to filament is unclear.
 Once a bunch breaks apart in one filament, its constituent electrons may move into adjacent filaments, become constituents of new bunches, and cause the stopping power to grow again.

-For the large beams (case 4) with $N_b=8$ and 64, the stopping power peaks much later in $s$ than for the small monoenergetic beam due to the additional time the beam requires for transverse convergence.
-This convergence is seen in Fig.\ \ref{qeb-large} for a beam with $N_b=64$, where we see filaments on either side of the beam at $s=200\delta_{sk}$, which have mostly merged at $s=400\delta_{sk}$.
-In the $N_b=1$ and 1/8 cases, this final transverse convergence does not occur, so the stopping power peaks at a similar $s$ to their respective small beams.
+The filamentation we observe in Fig.\ \ref{qeb-large} is the primary motivator for the large beam simulations (case 4).
+We observe such filamentation when $N_b=8$ and 64.
+However, we see no signs of it when $N_b=1/8$ and 1.
+We also observe that the stopping power of the two denser beams peaks later than in the small-box simulations, which does not occur with the less dense beams, suggesting that the filamentation is delaying the growth of the instabilities.
+The fact that the stopping power for $N_b=64$ peaks with about the same stopping enhancement as in the smaller box also implies that the filamentation may be limiting the enhancement.
+Therefore, filamentation may also limit the stopping enhancement in applications where larger beams are used, such as FI.

 A second peak in stopping power occurs around $s=1300\delta_{sk}$ for the small monoenergetic beam with $N_b=64$, which is caused by four bunches at the same $\xi$ forming at the very front of the beam.
 These bunches are arranged in a square pattern but rotated relative to the initial square cross-section of the beam.
 The bunching forces are weakest at the front of the beam, causing those bunches to form later.
 This second peak appears down to $N_b=1$ in monoenergetic small-beam simulations with $p_z=10m_ec$, but is caused by a bunch that forms further back in the beam \cite{ellis:dissertation}.
 These four bunches are also clear evidence of filamentation, but it does not spread backwards in the beam because the streaming-like instabilities have already saturated there and the beam has diffused transversely.
 We do not see the filamentation limitation in other small-beam simulations, likely due to the limited transverse size of the beams.
 The beam with a 1 MeV temperature does not have this peak due to the density in the bunch reaching a lower peak level, $\approx0.1n_e$ vs. $\approx0.27n_e$ for the monoenergetic beam.
 The beam with 1 MeV temperature also does not filament.